How to Screen a Rental Applicant Who Doesn't Provide an SSN

 Can Landlords Reject Applicants Without a Social Security Number?

 In most cases, landlords can reject applicants without an SSN.
-As long as the landlord doesn’t deny an applicant for belonging to any of the protected classes established in the Fair Housing Act (FHA), they can use almost any criteria they would like.
+As long as the landlord doesn’t deny an applicant for belonging to any of the protected classes established in the Fair Housing Act (FHA), they can use almost any criteria they want.

-There are still a few ways that landlords can get in trouble with rejecting an applicant without an SSN:
+There are still a few ways that landlords can get in trouble by rejecting an applicant without an SSN:

 1. Discrimination Against an Immigrant